fbpx

 Located at the bottom of the spine, to the right and left of the sacrum, in depth, they designate the bridge that connects the spine to the leg bones.

-Note that it is a synovial type joint that has a joint capsule containing fluid.
-It is initially well developed in children and then thickens and fibers over time.
+Note that this is a synovial joint with a fluid-containing joint capsule.
+It is initially well-developed in children, then thickens and fibers over time.

 The sacroiliac joints are the true central pivot of the body and distribute the weight of the body between the top and bottom to support the spine.

-The SI joints can make complex movements depending on the movement of the coccyx when carrying a load or bending forward.
+The SI joints can make complex movements, depending on how the coccyx moves when carrying a load or bending forward.

-The two SI joints are interdependent on each other and also depend on the pubic symphysis.
+The two SI joints are interdependent on each other, and are also dependent on the pubic symphysis.

 Definition: Sacroiliac Syndrome

-• When we define sacroiliac syndrome, we are talking about acute or chronic, dull, deep pain, often on one side, directly at the joint.
+• When we define sacroiliac syndrome, we're talking about acute or chronic, dull, deep pain, often on one side only, directly at the joint.

-• The onset of pain can also be sudden, but often it appears insidiously.
+• The onset of pain can also be sudden, but often appears insidiously.

-• 50 to 60% of chronic back pain, i.e. pain that lasts a long time, is linked to this joint.
+• 50 to 60% of chronic, i.e. long-lasting, back pain is thought to be linked to this joint.

 What are the causes?